mattermost/docs/source/install/self-managed-changelog.md

    - https://docs.mattermost.com/configure/experimental-configuration-settings.html#disable-app-bar
    - https://forum.mattermost.com/t/channel-header-plugin-changes/13551
  - Added a **Mattermost Marketplace** option to the bottom of the apps bar.
 The option is visible when the Marketplace is enabled, and the user has ``SYSCONSOLE_WRITE_PLUGINS`` permissions.
  - Calls v0.17.0 introduces a new ringing feature (Beta): Calls in Direct and Group Message channels will ring and pop up a visual notification for the incoming call.
-Check out the Calls v0.17.0 release notes and Calls documentation for more details.
+Check out the Calls v0.17.0 release notes and [Calls documentation](https://docs.mattermost.com/channels/make-calls.html) for more details.
  - Added an **Add channels** button to the bottom of the left-hand sidebar to make the action more obvious for users who want to create or join channels.
  - Removed the Webapp Build Hash from **Main Menu > About Mattermost** since it is now identical to Server Build Hash.
  - Replaced the ``compass-components`` icon component with ``compass-icons``.
- - Added “hours ahead” timezone details to the user profile popover.
+ - Added **hours ahead** timezone details to the user profile popover.
  - Added an experimental feature to disable re-fetching of channel and channel members on browser focus.
  - Bot users are now hidden in the user selector in apps forms.
  - Removed the fetching of archived channels on page load.
  - The **Channel Type** dropdown within the **Browse Channels** modal can now be focused.
  - Removed in-app help pages that were no longer accessible.
  - Removed system join/leave messages from thread replies and post them instead in the main channel.
- - Added an experimental setting to make the channel autocomplete only appear after typing two characters instead of immediately after the tilde (~).
+ - Added [an experimental setting](https://docs.mattermost.com/configure/experimental-configuration-settings.html#delay-channel-autocomplete) to make the channel autocomplete only appear after typing two characters instead of immediately after the tilde (~).
- - Users with default profile pictures will now regenerate a new picture when their username is changed.
+ - Default user profile pictures will now regenerate a new picture when the username changes.
- - Implemented URL auto generation on channel creation for when there's no URL safe characters on its name.
+ - Implemented URL auto generation on channel creation for when there's no URL-safe characters on its name.
  - Added a new option to auto-follow all threads in the channel **Notification Preference** settings.
  - ``CTRL/CMD + K`` shortcut can now be used to insert link formatting when text is selected.
  - ``pas`` and ``pascal`` code blocks are now higlighted.